YASA: Scalable Multi-Language Taint Analysis on the Unified AST at Ant Group: Evaluation

 \textbf{Vulnerability Discovery.} We deployed YASA in production environments at Ant Group, scanning approximately 7.3K applications with over 100 million lines of multi-language code.
 The target systems span various web services, including frameworks like Egg.js, Flask, Spring, and Gin.
 As shown in \autoref{tab:vulnerability-discovery}, YASA identified 314 previously unknown vulnerability paths across 6 different vulnerability categories, including command injection, SQL injection, server-side request forgery (SSRF), privilege escalation, and deserialization attacks.
 Security experts at Ant Group confirmed 92 of them (29.3\%) as 0-day vulnerabilities, and 76 have already been fixed by the developers.
 As for the false positives, our manual verification reveals that 80.6\% of unconfirmed taint paths (179 out of 222 false positives) were attributed to the sanitization mechanisms along the taint paths that YASA’s current implementation does not fully recognize.

 \textbf{Performance Efficiency.} To evaluate YASA's efficiency, we randomly sampled 20 applications for each supported language from the production environment. \autoref{tab:performance} details the performance metrics.
 YASA achieved an average scanning speed of 31.8 KLOC/min across the sampled dataset.
+For comparison, on the same dataset, industry-standard frameworks CodeQL and Joern achieved throughputs of 9.3 KLOC/min and 17.1 KLOC/min, respectively.
 Notably, Java analysis demonstrated the highest efficiency at 52.1 KLOC/min, benefiting from the robust type system and UAST optimization.
 Even for dynamic languages like Python (27.4 KLOC/min) and JavaScript (9.2 KLOC/min), the analysis time remains within acceptable limits for daily development workflows.
 These results confirm that YASA balances deep semantic analysis with the high-speed requirements in large-scale industrial deployment.